-It opened back in 2006 when siblings Rich and Rosie, jumped at the chance of owning something local themselves.
-Step inside and really it’s everything you could hope for from a neighbourhood pub.
-Decor wise, it’s got a charming, rustic feel – reclaimed wood trestle tables and chairs sit alongside well-loved leather Chestertons and multi-coloured bunting lines the ceiling.
-There is also plenty of room (or rooms) stemming off a large central bar, with plenty of places to sit.
+It opened back in 2006 when siblings Rich and Rosie jumped at the chance of owning something local themselves.
+Step inside and it’s everything you could hope for from a neighbourhood pub.
+Decor-wise, it’s got a charming, rustic feel: reclaimed wood trestle tables and chairs sit alongside well-loved leather Chestertons, and multi-coloured bunting lines the ceiling.
+There’s also plenty of room (or rooms) stemming off a large central bar, with plenty of places to sit.

-Outside on the other hand is big, overgrown beer garden, perfect for the warmer months.
+Outside, on the other hand, is a big, overgrown beer garden, perfect for the warmer months.
 In fact, really, regardless of the weather, it makes for truly lovely surroundings.
 That, and if you ask nicely enough, the always friendly staff have been known to hand out a hot water bottle or two where necessary.

 For drinks, they’ve got all your classics on tap: Peroni; Estrella; Brixton Coldharbour; and Guinness; as well as a few ales and ciders.
 They’ve also got a pretty decent wine list spanning all across the globe, with glasses starting at just £4.50.

 As for food, things have recently been taken up a notch.
 Don’t get us wrong, the food was great before – mostly Modern British, centred around sustainable, seasonal produce.
 However, as of July 2020, The Scolt Head went into partnership with esteemed Portuguese chef Nuno Mendes who has designed a brand new brunch menu, including his famous piri piri chicken, and outrageously delicious olive oil cake.